 English, maths and IT are an integral part of the course, as well as the study of; hand sewing skills, workshop practice, using sewing equipment, body measurements, bespoke patterns, block construction, canvases and bastes, pockets and other details, making up and alterations, and finishing techniques.

 You will learn in a variety of ways - through talks and demonstrations, by completing practical tasks and exercises, and by presentation and evaluation of your work.
-The course is based at East Ham Campus (five minutes from East Ham tube) in modern, well-equipped garment production and pattern cutting workshops.
+The course is based at East Ham campus in modern, well-equipped garment production and pattern cutting workshops.
 You will take part in an induction at the beginning of the course.

 You need some previous experience and evidence of interest in making garments, and you are expected to demonstrate commitment to working in bespoke tailoring.
 Reliability, punctuality and 100% attendance are expected on the course, just as they are when working in a bespoke tailoring company.